cibrimhall/website/content/research/index.md

 **Goal Achievement**

 Self-control failures underlie several important behavioral and societal problems.
 Procrastination, failure to maintain an exercise program, and inadequate retirement savings all reflect a trade-off between short-term gratification and long-term benefits.
-In a number of projects, I research commitment contracts which are a self-control strategy where a person agrees to have a penalty imposed on them by a third partiy if they don't meet their goal.
+In a number of projects, I research commitment contracts which are a self-control strategy where a person agrees to have a penalty imposed on them by a third party if they don't meet their goal.
 For example, a person trying to lose 10 pounds might write a check to a political organization they despise and give that check to a friend if they don't the 10 pounds.
 Specifically, I look at the decision making process of choosing a commitment contract and whether people can learn to set more effective contracts.

 **Learning from Experience**